ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 What we have done above is:

-- We required the `es6-promise` polyfill on top of the file, then we required gulp.
+- Required the `es6-promise` polyfill on top of the file, then gulp is required.
 - Create a `default` task.

-To make sure that Gulp is running and everything is done perfectly, we can run the `gulp` in the command line to execute the `default` task we created in the `gulpfile.js` file, and the output should be similar to:
+To make sure that Gulp is running and everything is done perfectly, run `gulp` in the command line to execute the `default` task created in the `gulpfile.js` file, and the output should be similar to:

 ```
 [16:33:13] Using gulpfile ~/www/wordpress/wp-content/themes/gulp-wordpress/gulpfile.js